-The Cariboo Gold Project is an advanced stage gold exploration project 100%-owned by the Company located in the historic Wells-Barkerville mining camp, in the District of Wells, central British Columbia, Canada, that extends for approximately 77 kilometres from northwest to southeast.
-The Company's total land package consists of 415 mineral titles and covers an area of approximately 155,000 hectares.
-On November 21, 2019, OGR acquired the Cariboo Gold Project through the acquisition of Barkerville.
-The project was part of the OGR contributed assets that created the Company on November 25, 2020.
+The Cariboo Gold Project is a fully-permitted advanced stage gold exploration project 100%-owned by the Company located in the historic Wells-Barkerville mining camp, in the District of Wells, central British Columbia, Canada, that extends for approximately 77 kilometres from northwest to southeast.
+The Company's total land package consists of 443 mineral and placer titles which cover an area of approximately 186,740 hectares.
+On November 21, 2019, Osisko Gold Royalties Ltd ("OGR") acquired the Cariboo Gold Project through the acquisition of Barkerville.
+The Cariboo Gold Project was part of the OGR contributed assets that created the Company on November 25, 2020.